Skip to main content

 “What about them?”
 Priyambada asked.
 Devdoot didn’t know.
 “Their capital isn’t burning, is it?”
 There was a hint of taunt in her voice.
 Devdoot looked up at her face.
 Was she thinking of attacking their capital?

-Before Devdoot could speak again a commotion was heard from the forest.
-Animals called in alert and birds flew over their heads under the afternoon sun.
-Before long horse hooves were heard and the bells began to ring.
+Before Devdoot could speak again, a commotion was heard from the forest.
+Animals called in alarm, and birds flew over their heads under the afternoon sun.
+Before long, horse hooves were heard, and the bells began to ring.

 “How did they attack us from the Neelambargarhi side?”
 Urvi exclaimed as Maharani Priyambada stood up and rushed to the chest as if in a trance.